rjmccall/swift-evolution/visions/accessors.md

 }
 ```

-In this case, the `get` accessor behaves just like a `nonmutating` method that returns a value of the property's type, while the `set` accessor behaves just a `mutating` method that receives a value of the property's type as an argument.
+In this case, the `get` accessor behaves just like a `nonmutating` method that returns a value of the property's type, while the `set` accessor behaves just like a `mutating` method that receives a value of the property's type as an argument.

 The `get` and `set` accessors are ideal for implementing operations that copy the current value of the property: